mahaswap/PB_Alignment/README.txt

 ####################################################################################################
 Written by Swapnil MAHAJAN.
 26th March 2013.

+Following scripts can be used to align 2 protein structures using Protein Block (PB) sequences i.e. pairwise local or global alignment or for mining the given database of PB sequences for similar protein structures.

+Web-server for the same tasks is also availble at Protein Block Expert (PBE) server: http://www.bo-protscience.fr/pbe/ Please use PB_Assignment scripts (https://github.com/mahaswap/PB_Assignment) or PBE web-server to convert protein structures into PB sequences.

 ####################################################################################################

 ## Compile C scripts for PB-ALIGN (You can use "cc" or "gcc" compiler on linux and Mac-OS; for Windows OS you will need visual basic suite to compile these C scripts)